One of the first things people think about when considering moving in...

 From talking with our clients we found out:

-- A third of clients we spoke to with payday loans have three or more of these types of debt, meaning multiple payday loans were still common
+- A third of clients we spoke to have three or more of this type of high-cost credit, meaning multiple loans were still common

-- Some borrowers still don’t fully understand how much they have to repay on a loan
+- Some borrowers still don’t fully understand what terms and conditions applied or how much they have to repay on a short-term loan

-- When our clients told the payday lender they were struggling financially, only 1/2 were told about free debt advice.
-Many were threatened with legal action and in some cases they were offered another loan
+- When our clients told the lender they were experiencing financial difficulty, only 1/2 were told about free debt advice.
+Many were threatened with legal action and in some cases, they were offered another loan

 What about people whose loan application was rejected?

-We’ve seen a reduction in the amount of people coming to us for help with payday loans.
+We’ve seen a reduction in the number of people coming to us for help with these types of loans.
 However, this doesn’t address the issue that some people still need access to affordable credit.
-In fact, of those we spoke to that had been rejected for a payday loan, we found that:
+In fact, of those we spoke to that had been rejected, we found that: